 In most cases, patients can expect to return to work and other regular activities two or three weeks after surgery.
 You may feel very comfortable to work by phone and computer within a few days after surgery, but you will likely not want to see anyone for at least a week after surgery.
 Your doctor will consult with you on your expected recovery times before your neck lift, and at the follow-up procedure after surgery.
 He or she will also discuss proper care for your sutures and neck area, including the use of steri-strips over the incision and cold compresses for swelling.

 Potential Side Effects or Complications from Neck Lift Surgery

-Some side effects and complications include light swelling and bruising, general discomfort and mild pain, changes in sensation in the treated areas, and in some cases, scarring.
+Some side effects and complications include light swelling and bruising, general discomfort and mild pain, changes in sensation in the treated areas, and some cases, scarring.

 Rare but potential risks and complications after neck lift surgery include allergic reactions to anesthesia, bleeding, hair loss where incisions were made, asymmetrical or uneven lines in the neck and facial areas, infection, hematoma, and a very slight risk of a specific nerve injury near the lower lip.

-To minimize your risk of any potential complications occurring after surgery, it is essential to follow the advice and instructions of your surgeon for best results.
+To minimize your risk of any potential complications occurring after the surgery, it is essential to follow the advice and instructions of your surgeon for best results.

 How Much Does Direct Neck Lift Surgery Cost?